rishavjha62/my-notes/inbox/2025-06-01_docker-course.md

 6. Overlay2

 > [!NOTE] The storage drivers are choosen based on the underlying OS. i.e.
-> AUFS is used for Ubuntu.
+> Overlay2 is used for Ubuntu.